Chart Color Schemes

 Infrastructure

-Yackandandah has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Yackandandah has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

 Seven projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include 92 Martins Road Leneva Residential Development, Baranduda Fields Sporting Complex, Baranduda Electrical Energy Reserve (BESS), and Leneva-Baranduda Precinct Structure Plan.
+These include 92 Martins Road Leneva Residential Development, Baranduda Fields Sporting Complex, Baranduda Electrical Energy Reserve (BESS), and Leneva-Baranduda Precinct Structure Plan.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.